softwaremill/sttp/docs/responses/basics.rst

 Responses
 =========

 Responses are represented as instances of the case class ``Response[T]``, where ``T`` is the type of the response body.
 When sending a request, the response will be returned in a wrapper.
-For example, for asynchronous backends, we will get a ``Future[Response[T]]``, while for the default synchronous backend, the wrapper backend will be the no-op wrapper, ``Id``, which is the same as no wrapper at all.
+For example, for asynchronous backends, we can get a ``Future[Response[T]]``, while for the default synchronous backend, the wrapper will be a no-op, ``Id``, which is the same as no wrapper at all.

 If sending the request fails, either due to client or connection errors, an exception will be thrown (synchronous backends), or an error will be represented in the wrapper (e.g. a failed future).

 .. note::

   If the request completes, but results in a non-2xx return code, the request is still considered successful, that is, a ``Response[T]`` will be returned.
-See the next subsection for details regarding body handling.
+See :ref:`response body specifications <responsebodyspec>` for details on how such cases are handled.

 Response code
 -------------